hmchou56/centra8/centra3/organizers.md

 ## Local Organizing Committee

 <p>
-National Institute of Information and Communications Technology <a href="https://www.nict.go.jp/en/" target="_blank">(NICT)</a>: Kazuhiro Fujinuma, Masanori Goto, Eiji Kawai, Masako Yoshida and team.
-(Please note that the list of Local Organizing Committee is not yet complete.)
+National Institute of Information and Communications Technology <a href="https://www.nict.go.jp/en/" target="_blank">(NICT)</a>: Koichi Fujinuma, Masanori Goto, Eiji Kawai, Masako Yoshida and team.
+(Please note that the list of Local Organizing Committee is not yet complete.
+More information will be added as the planning develops.)
 </p>